xregistry/spec/core/spec.md

 Note:
 - The `RESOURCEid` of the source Resource MAY be different from the `RESOURCEid` of the target Resource.
-- The `xref` attribute MUST appear so a client can easily determine that this Resource is actually a cross-referenced Resource, and provide a URL to that targeted Resource (if ever needed).
+- The `xref` attribute MUST appear within the `meta` sub-object so a client can easily determine that this Resource is a cross-referenced Resource, and provide a URL to that targeted Resource (if ever needed).
 - All calculated attributes (such as the `defaultversionurl` and `versionsurl`) MUST use the `RESOURCEid` of the source Resource not the target Resource.
 In this respect, users of this serialization would never know that this is a